eliparto/AI-Master-Computational-Intelligence/README.md

 ![til](./Media/morpho.gif)
 ^ A fully evolved robot (learning done with controller inheritance) navigating from its spawn point (green) to multiple waypoints. \
+Note:\
-*A smooth video render is available in `/Media`.
-Also note that these show sped-up motion.
+- *A smooth video render is available in `/Media`.*
+- *Gif and video show sped-up motion.
 The video should represent motion over ~140-160 seconds in real life.*
+- *Actual locomotion was slightly different as the green/pink wayoints slightly protrude from the floor and have their own friction properties.*

 ## Installation/prerequisites
 - Install [Revolve2_TL](https://github.com/eliparto/revolve2_TL); a modified version version of [Revolve2](https://github.com/eliparto/revolve2_TL) with changes to support targeted locomotion.